globocom/go-m3u8/README.md

 ## go-m3u8

-Parser for [m3u8](https://tools.ietf.org/html/rfc8216) to facilitate manifest manipulation.
+Parser library for [m3u8](https://tools.ietf.org/html/rfc8216) to facilitate manifest manipulation.

 _We currently only support Live Streaming manifests._

 ### 1. Doubly Linked List

-The m3u8 is represented by a doubly linked list.
+The m3u8 manifest is represented by a doubly linked list.
 This data structure allows us to access the manifest in a sorted manner and apply operations (modify, add, remove) to its content.

 Some available operations are: